Barking is one of the most common problems owners have with their dogs. But is it really your dog’s fault?

 We are quickly annoyed if our dogs bark constantly or at everything in sight.
 We get angry at them, we yell at them but what we don’t do is try to find out why they are barking.

 Dogs bark for many reasons and it’s natural to a certain degree but if your dog is barking continually it needs to be addressed properly.
-There are many quick fix solutions to barking such as barking collars but these collars are a lazy way of correcting the problem.
+There are many quick fix solutions to barking such as barking collars but these collars are a lazy and extremely cruel way of correcting the problem.

 In most problem barking cases I’ve worked with, the dogs that had barking collars on started displaying other stressed based behavioural problems.
 You see, the cause of the barking is still there but your dog knows that if it does bark it receives a shock or spray in the face.